 Think of a professional musician.
 Imagine him playing an amazing piece, smooth, fluid, and beautiful – every note is perfect.
 Now imagine another musician; this one isn’t in tune, can’t read the music, misses notes, and sounds awful.
 Which musician do you want to be?

-According to WritersHelper.com, it doesn’t matter what your experience level is, there is always room for improvement.
+According to WritersHelper.com, it doesn’t matter what your experience level is; there is always room for improvement.
 Writers should strive to “study ways to improve their craft.”
-While this may take time and work, it is easy to find the needed help and resources.
+While this may take time and effort, it is easy to find the help and resources needed.

-Being a writer means you need to learn the craft of writing, and continue honing your skills.
+Being a writer means learning the craft of writing and continuing to hone your skills.

 MORE ON WRITING FOR CHILDREN